 In the breakdown of non-hazardous waste, as was the case in 2018, this year 98% of waste generated by the Group is non-hazardous, with clippings and cuttings generated during the course of the environmental services we provide to our customers accounting for most of this grouping.

-In terms of hazardous waste, in 2019, the main items are lead batteries, contaminated packaging and florescent light bulbs, largely from cleaning and maintenance activities that the company renders at customer facilities.
+contaminated packaging and florescent light bulbs, largely from cleaning and maintenance activities that the company renders at customer facilities.